-What are some news stories that you have been following lately?
+What are some news stories that you have been following lately around which there has been misinformation or confusion?
+Which have a lot of hype or hyperbole?
 How do you feel about the current state of the media?

-How do you keep up with news and information about your community?
+How do you keep up with news and information?
 (TV, Radio, Twitter, FB, Blogs?)

-A pitch is a short rationale about your story idea to pique the interest of an editor, in this case the producers of Vocalo.
+A pitch is a short rationale about your story idea to peak the interest of an editor, in this case the producers of “News or Noise?”
 It should be succinct and answer questions such as:

 What is its specific significance and context?
 Who does it affect?
 What’s new about the story, and why do you want to tell it now?
-How can you use audio and digital media to tell this story?
+Who will be your sources and how can you use audio and digital media to tell this story?
 What sources will you need to consult?
-Will Vocalo listeners care about the story?
+Will Vocalo and Latino USA listeners care about the story?

 One pitch will be selected and become the story you complete throughout the workshop, be sure to pitch ideas you are passionate/curious about.

 Please discuss your journalism/news literacy background, and if you have worked with any organizations or school/university programs.